(Photo by Mike Mozart on Flickr under CC BY 2.0 - Changes made

 So Saudia Scott was already in the parking lot, placing her purchase items in her car, ready to leave when the police arrived.
 Still only aware of Megan Yost’s original call to the police on her suspicion of Ms. Scott shoplifting.
 Although Megan Yost was fired almost immediately, the real question was whether Old Navy would be liable for false imprisonment and negligence charges.

 While Old Navy has remained a staple of the clothing industry in the United States, it has seen a few moments of controversy in its history.
-The most recent example is a pricing mishap that led to multiple customers being misled by the pricing system on Old Navy’s website while making an online purchase.
+The most recent example is a pricing mishap that led to multiple customers being misled by the pricing system in Old Navy stores and outlet stores while making an online purchase.

 The issue arose on November 12th, 2015, when Old Navy launched a sale on the Old Navy website with unclear and misleading information.
 Specifically, the sale prices misrepresented the original retail price of the products sold.

-In doing so, Old Navy falsely advertised the sale and led their customers to believe they could save more money on the products they wanted from the Gap subsidiary.
+In doing so, Old Navy is alleged to have falsely advertised the sale and led their customers to believe they could save more money on the products they to buy wanted from the Gap subsidiary.
 Unfortunately, there are no examples of what discrepancies were listed on Old Navy’s website.

 Allegedly, Old Navy did this by intentionally misrepresenting the product’s reference price, that is, the original non-sale price.

-By Old Navy’s alleged incorrect listing of the reference prices, the sale price’s value would not be consistent with how much the customers thought they were saving by buying during the sale.
+Old Navy’s alleged incorrect listing of the referenced prices made it so that the sale price’s value would not be consistent with how much the customers thought they were saving by buying during the sale.
 So, the Old Navy customers may have barely saved anything since the sale price was close to the product’s retail price.
 Making the actual savings much less than they appeared.

 Old Navy is accused of this in stores and on the Old Navy website.
-So the concept is that when customers see a larger discounted amount between the original price and sales price, they would think they are getting a good deal by saving more money than they were and buying more at Old Navy.
+So the concept is that when customers see a larger discounted amount between the original price and the sales price, they would think they are getting a good deal by saving more money than they were by buying more at Old Navy.
 It is difficult to dissect the situation without an intact example, but it was severe enough to reach a courtroom and go in front of a judge.

-Though the problem was brought to light by a single woman who acts as the lead plaintiff, the number of cases has grown, as it seems many customers claim to have experienced the same issue while shopping at the stores.
+Though the problem was brought to light by a single woman who acts as the lead plaintiff, the number of cases has grown, as many customers claim to have experienced the same misleading Old Navy sales prices while shopping in stores.
 That includes Old Navy outlet stores and online through the Old Navy Website.